-We rely on volunteer writers and other content providers such as editors and video editors, who submit for the benefit of all sentient beings.
-We do not run for profit, but as a service to Dharma practitioners and as a karma yoga duty.
-We carry Google advertising to offset direct costs such as high-speed hosting, security, maintenance, stock photos and other costs.
+We recently added membership and donations and some minimal Google advertising to offset direct costs such as high-speed hosting, security, maintenance, stock photos, and other costs.
 (Please see our bio page of authors for reference>>)

 Our content guidelines for submitting writers are:

-3. MUST BE ORIGINAL (sorry for caps, but some people submit previously published which we will not run.
+3. MUST BE ORIGINAL (sorry for the caps, but some people submit previously published which we will not run.
 We run Copyscape on all content.)

 6. Anything that offers advice of a medical or psychological nature must have heavy disclaimers and be stated as your opinion (i.e. the opinion of the author, not of Buddha Weekly.)

 7. ALL FACTS MUST HAVE CITATIONS.
 Our preferred format is [number] and Footnotes on the bottom with links.
 AVOID statements such as “Buddhists believe…” — unless you’re citing a teacher, expert or sutra, do not place yourself in the position of the author of speaking on behalf of “Buddhists.”
 For example, saying something like “All Buddhists believe in X” would not only be incorrect factually, it would be misleading.
 However, you can cite a teacher or sutra/sutta, or other authority provided you correctly footnote.

 8. Any submitted content, including photos, should be available for publication (clear of copyright issues.)

 9. We will not publish anything political in nature.
 Although advocacy for human rights and charitable causes and other Dharma-aligned topics are fine, we cannot accept content that criticizes any identifiable person, institution, or country.
 We are strictly a Dharma publication and association, and although we support many social causes, we avoid politicizing.